Metabolic Disorder That Affects Insulin Production

 Education sessions will be both individual and in a small group setting.
 You and your child will learn about blood sugar levels, insulin therapy, nutrition and many other techniques for controlling diabetes to avoid complications.
 We also provide follow-up classes for continued support, including individual sessions with our diabetes nurse educator to review what you’ve learned, as well as an insulin pump education and support program.

-Diabetes Treatment Options at Penn State Children’s Hospital
+Diabetes Treatment Options at Penn State Health Children’s Hospital

 - Blood Glucose Meter: our team will teach you to check your child’s blood sugar level using a blood glucose meter, a computerized device that measures and displays the amount of glucose in a blood sample